tax forms

-Over the past decade, self-employed Americans have become a large and essential part of the workforce.
-Between 2016 and 2021 alone, the gig economy saw an increase of 31% percent more people enter the industry — equal to about 58 million independent workers.
-That number is only expected to grow, with the number of U.S. contract employees expected to grow exponentially by 2028 to over 90 million.
+From ride-hailing apps to the rise of mobile delivery services, many self-employed Americans have turned to the gig economy in the past decade to pursue a career, with 36% of employed individuals classifying themselves as independent workers — equal to about 58 million Americans.
+That number is likely to increase, with the number of U.S. contract employees expected to grow exponentially by 2028 to over 90 million.

-As independent professionals continue to grow, it’s important to understand how your business can benefit from working with self-employed contractors and, more importantly, how to classify them to the Internal Revenue Service (IRS).
+As the number of independent professionals rises, it’s important to understand how your business can benefit from working with self-employed contractors and, more importantly, how to classify them to the Internal Revenue Service (IRS).

-What is the difference between W-2 and 1099 employees?
+What is the difference between W-2 employees and 1099 independent contractors?

-If you classify a worker as a W-2 employee, you are required to withhold social security tax, income tax, Medicare tax and any state income taxes for the benefit of the employee.
-If you classify a worker as a 1099 contractor, they are responsible for paying federal and state taxes themselves.
+If you classify a worker as a W-2 employee, you are required to withhold Social Security tax, income tax, Medicare tax, and any state income taxes for the benefit of the employee.
+If you classify a worker as a 1099 independent contractor, they are responsible for paying federal and state taxes themselves.

-In most cases, a worker should be classified as a W-2 employee if:
+In most cases, a worker generally should be classified as a W-2 employee if:

-• You control the details of how the work is performed.
+• You (the business owner) control the details of how the work is performed.

-Workers should be classified as 1099 contractors if:
+Workers generally should be classified as 1099 independent contractors if:

 • They control when and how they perform their work.